 The bill amends the Cybersecurity Act to enhance the structure and responsibilities of the Cybersecurity Office and the Cybersecurity Advisory Committee in New Mexico.
-It establishes the "office of cybersecurity," which will be managed by the state chief information security officer, and outlines its duties, including overseeing cybersecurity functions for state agencies, developing minimum security standards, and creating a centralized reporting process for cybersecurity incidents.
-The bill also introduces new definitions related to cybersecurity, such as "state-operated or state-owned telecommunications network," and expands the scope of information technology to include various systems and processes.
+It establishes the "office of cybersecurity," which will be managed by the state chief information security officer, and outlines its duties, including overseeing cybersecurity and information security functions for state agencies, developing minimum security standards, and creating a centralized cybersecurity reporting process.
+The bill also introduces new definitions related to cybersecurity, such as "state-operated or state-owned telecommunications network," and expands the scope of the office's responsibilities to include collaboration with local governments and the development of cybersecurity training services.

 Statutes affected: introduced version: 9-27A-3, 9-27A-5